 Successful marketing incentive examples

-These businesses have had particular success with their marketing incentives.
+These businesses have had particular success with adding incentives to their marketing efforts.
 Why were they so successful, and what can your own business learn from them?
 Let’s break them down.

 7-Eleven Free Slurpee Day